Djama1GIT/avito/README.md

 <sup>
 There are many different ways this functionality could be implemented, and after some consideration, the following decision was made:
 <br>
-Inclusion in the segment (or not) depends on a hash function that:
+Inclusion in the segment (or not) depends on a function that:

 1. Takes as input the user ID, segment, and probability.